johnssproul/RepeatProfiler/output/index.md

 ### `plots_single_copy`

 This folder is only generated if the '-singlecopy' normalization flag is used.
 It has coverage profiles for each single copy gene.
-This (as well as the Run_summary.csv table) helps confirm that read mapping patterns on single-copy genes are in line with expectations and leading to reasonable normalized estimates (e.g., they don't show some unexpectedly high coverage region that could skew estimates).
+This ~~(as well as the Run_summary.csv table)~~ helps confirm that read mapping patterns on single-copy genes are in line with expectations and lead to reasonable normalized estimates (i.e., they don't show some unexpectedly high coverage region that could skew estimates).

 ### `map_depth_allrefs`

-This folder has some raw output with depth per postion for every sample within a reference sequence.
+This folder has some raw data with depth per postion for every sample within a reference sequence.

 ### `[refname]_output`

 ##### melR1_output

-~~In this run, Ref1 is a sequence of the R1 non-LTR retrotransposon in Drosophila melanogaster.~~
+~~In this run, Ref1 is a sequence of the R1 non-LTR retrotransposon in Drosophila melanogaster.~~ ?

 The contents of this folder look like this: